HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

         Set this value to a prefix that is used for transient users.
 For example, if you want to set the RDN attribute, set this value to `cn`.

-3. (Optional): Complete the following steps to create group objects for external providers to assign different access rights.
+3. (Optional): Create group objects for external providers to assign different access rights.

     !!!important
         After you run the `enable-transient-user` task, all identified users are identified with the all authenticated group and do not have explicit groups.